mp-martin/ez-vote-back/README.md

    npm start
    ```
 ###
-<span style="color:#FF5F9E">You will need a the EZ Vote front-end app installed to run everything successfully</span>.
+<span style="color:#FF5F9E">You will need the EZ Vote front-end app installed to run everything successfully</span>.

 You also have to set up an SQL database (use my [template MariaDB sql file](https://zar.networkmanager.pl/static/readme/ezvote.sql))